How to Reach 85 Points for Australia PR from China

 Move 1: PTE Superior (+20 Points)

-Going from Competent English (PTE 50+, 0 points) to Superior English (PTE 79+, 20 points) is the single largest points gain available from any single action.
-For Mandarin speakers, PTE Academic is almost always the better choice over IELTS because the computer-scored speaking eliminates accent bias and the cross-scoring system means strong performance on Read Aloud contributes to four score categories simultaneously.
+Going from Competent English (PTE 50+ in each component, 0 points) to Superior English (PTE 79+ in each component, 20 points) is the single largest points gain available from any single action.
+For Mandarin speakers, PTE Academic can be a strong choice over IELTS because its computer-scored format suits some test-takers, but pronunciation and oral fluency remain critical and results depend on meeting the required component scores.

 The Mandarin-specific barrier is phonological, not linguistic.
-Three patterns — the n/l merger, consonant cluster insertion, and th-sound substitution — account for the majority of points lost in the 72-78 band.
-Targeted drilling on these three patterns for 8-12 weeks is typically sufficient to close the gap.
+Three patterns — the n/l merger, consonant cluster insertion, and th-sound substitution — are recurring issues for Mandarin speakers.
+Targeted drilling on these three patterns can form part of a 3-6 month preparation plan.

 Move 2: NAATI CCL Mandarin (+5 Points)

 The NAATI Credentialed Community Language test awards 5 community language points for interpreting between English and Mandarin.
 Native Mandarin speakers have a natural advantage but consistently underperform because they treat it as a conversation rather than a technical interpreting exam.
-The four most common errors — institutional term mistranslation, number transposition, qualifier omission, and register mismatch — are all trainable.
+The four recurring errors highlighted in the research — translation by sound, number distortion, positive/negative flips, and agent omission — are all trainable.

 Move 3: Partner Skills Assessment (+5 Points)

-If your spouse or partner is also a skilled professional, having them obtain a skills assessment and competent English (PTE 50+) upgrades your partner points from 5 to 10 — a net gain of 5 points.
+If your spouse or partner is also a skilled professional, having them obtain a skills assessment and competent English (PTE 50+ in each component) upgrades your partner points from 5 to 10 — a net gain of 5 points.
 This is the most cost-effective 5 points for dual-career Chinese households where both partners have professional qualifications.

 The Optimized Position